quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 - **Acceptance Testing**
   - Acceptance testing serves as the final validation phase before presenting the Minimum Viable Product (MVP) to stakeholders and customers.
   - It involves meticulously verifying whether the delivered product meets the predefined acceptance criteria and aligns with the stakeholders' expectations.

+## Journey to Testing

+Daniel and Nate started writing unit tests for the backend components of the application during sprint five.
+We tested every view and helper function with one good and one bad test case.
+We did this in the interest of time and to ensure that we had a good amount of coverage over our backend components.
+If we had more time, we would have written more tests for each view and helper function to ensure that we had more coverage over our backend components.
+As the unit tests stand now, they cover most of the use cases that we could think of, but there are always more that could be added.
+Writing unit tests was tiresome and time-consuming, but it was a good learning experience for both of us.

+We then took time to write the user manuals and do manual testing of the application.

+After that was done we moved to integration testing.
+We tried our best to get as much testing done as we could.
+But we were unable to write all the cases that we wanted to test.
+If our team continued to work on this project, we would have written more integration tests to ensure that all of our components work together as expected.
+It was easier to write integration tests than unit tests because we had experience writing tests and we had a better understanding of how our components worked together.

+We thought about doing white box or black box testing, but we decided that there was no time.
+Our plan for black box testing was to pass in random inputs to our views and see if they returned the expected output.
+For most of the random inputs, we would expect a 404 error.
+But no matter the input we would expect a response with no errors being thrown on the server.

 ## Tools and Frameworks